 VAPOR is the Visualization and Analysis Platform for Ocean, Atmosphere, and Solar Researchers.
 VAPOR was developed at NCAR to provide interactive visualization and analysis of numerically simulated fluid dynamics.
-The current (2.0) version of VAPOR has many capabilities for 3D visualization of WRF-ARW simulation output, including the ability to directly import wrfout files.
+The current (2.1) version of VAPOR has many capabilities for 3D visualization of WRF-ARW simulation output, including the ability to directly import wrfout files, and support for calculating derived variables that are useful in visualizing WRF output.